-Track the timeouts taken by each team on the score sheet.
+Track the timeouts taken by each team on the score card.
 When a team takes a timeout, inform the team how many timeouts that they have remaining.
 It is also helpful to inform the teams of this periodically in any event (such as when the end of a half or game is near).
-If a team with possession of the disc has no timeouts remaining and calls a timeout during play (live disc), play stops, and the marker resumes the stall count with the number last uttered before the call plus three (e.g. If the timeout was called after a stall count of two, play would resume on a stall count of five.)
+If a team with possession of the disc has no timeouts remaining and calls a timeout during play (live disc), play stops, and the marker resumes the stall count with the number last uttered before the call plus three (e.g., If the timeout was called after a stall count of two, play would resume on a stall count of five).
 If this results in a stall count of ten or above, this is a turnover.
 The former thrower should place the disc on the ground, announce "turnover," and then tap the disc live.
 There is no effect on possession (the timeout simply is not acknowledged or granted) if the timeout is called during a stoppage in play (dead disc).
+If teams do not realize that a timeout has been called when none remain, tell the players to freeze before they start to huddle and inform them that the offense did not have any timeouts remaining.

 To take a timeout during play, the handler must form a T with the disc and should audibly announce "time out".
 A player who places the disc on the ground after saying "time out" but not forming a T with the disc has thrown a turnover.
-Note that players may choose to allow this violation without calling it.
+This is not an active call by the observer.
+Note that players may choose to allow this and refrain from calling for a turnover.
 If the player in possession of the disc calls a timeout such that the disc is not currently where it is to be put into play (such as walking a disc up the line), the disc should be placed at the location where it is to be put into play.
 A timeout may be taken during a stoppage.